thoth-tech/handbook/docs/company/reports/t1-2022/company-report-v3-final.md

 #### Deliverables

-The deliverables for this project will be the introduction of PDF conversion functionality for ‘.ipynb’ files into OnTrack, as well as documentation on the feature and a user guide on how to utilise the feature.
+The deliverables for this project will be the introduction of PDF conversion functionality for `.ipynb` files into OnTrack, as well as documentation on the feature and a user guide on how to utilise the feature.

-- Give OnTrack the ability to accept ‘.ipynb’ files directly.
+- Give OnTrack the ability to accept `.ipynb` files directly.
-- Have fully functioning ‘.ipynb’ to PDF conversion support integrated to Ontrack.
+- Have fully functioning `.ipynb` to PDF conversion support integrated to Ontrack.
 - Have a proper user guide documentation for anyone to follow and get familiar with the implemented feature.
 - Keep track of how often the feature is being used as well as any failed conversions in a log.